 Co-curricular drama include the annual Senior and Lower School productions, House Drama competition and Taal.
 Our productions, as well as the practical GCSE work, are supported by the department’s Theatre Technician.
 Productions are varied and ambitious: embracing challenges from Shakespeare to Sondheim Recent senior productions have included: Blue Stockings, Chicago, A Winter’s Tale, Sweeney Todd, Les Miserables, Amadeus, Coram Boy, Guys and Dolls and Fahrenheit 451.
 Productions by Junior and Middle School pupils include: Bugsy Malone, Wendy and Peter, Hamlet, The Government Inspector, Emil and the Detectives, Alice in Wonderland and The Peach Child.

 “Sweeney Todd was the best school musical I have ever seen.
 There was an incredible amount of enthusiasm, energy and brilliance on stage.”Head, Simon Marshall

 We have two performing spaces: the traditional proscenium arch staging of the Great Hall and the flexibility offered by the Performing Art Centre, which offers a more intimate space and can be adapted to suit a variety of staging.
 Both spaces have sophisticated sound and light systems and pupils have the chance to learn how to operate these and to work on the technical side of productions.

 Theatre trips are frequently organised for pupils studying Drama as part of their academic programme and also for those who are just interested in broadening their cultural horizons.
-Although such visits are primarily to London theatres, the Drama Department has joined with the History department in trips to New York, when pupils expereinced a show on Broadway.
+Although such visits are primarily to London theatres, the Drama Department has joined with the History department in trips to New York, when pupils experienced a show on Broadway.
 We also invite professional practitioners into School to run workshops, for example members of Showstopper!
 The improvised Musical’s team led a session on improvisation.
-Currently a group of pupils are working on playwriting skills as part of New Views, the National Theatre’s annual playwriting programme for 14 to 19-year-olds.
+Senior pupils have the opportuntiy to working on playwriting skills as part of New Views, the National Theatre’s annual playwriting programme for 14 to 19-year-olds.